Healing Illinois - Grant Opportunity

 In order to be eligible, applicant must be a nonprofit organization with a with evidence that it has been recognized by the Internal Revenue Service as an organization described in Section 501(c)(3) of the Code, and in good standing with the Illinois Secretary of State, or part of a school or other local governmental agency.

-Applicant my be located in or project must be directed to communities in the 17 southernmost counties of Illinois.
+Applicant must be located in or project must be directed to communities in the Illinois Department of Humans Services Region 5 counties (see map below or Click Here).

 The Healing Illinois grant is available to organizations that will use the money in one of the following ways: